wiseaidev/awesome-fastapi/README.md

 - [:octocat: restish :star: 300+ :fork_and_knife: 30+](https://github.com/danielgtaylor/restish) - Restish is a CLI for interacting with REST-ish HTTP APIs with some nice features built-in.

-- [:octocat: pydantic-to-typescript :star: 100+ :fork_and_knife: 10+](https://github.com/phillipdupuis/pydantic-to-typescript) - CLI Tool for converting pydantic models into typescript definitions.
+- [:octocat: pydantic-to-typescript :star: 100+ :fork_and_knife: 10+](https://github.com/phillipdupuis/pydantic-to-typescript) - CLI Tool for converting pydantic models into TypeScript definitions.

 ## Configuration